DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 Upcoming interviews are those with dates that are today or in the future.

-Past interviews are those that are before today.
+Past interviews are those with dates that are before today.

-Once the status moves beyond ‘Interviewing’ all interviews become ‘Past interviews’.
+Once the status moves beyond ‘Interviewing’ all interviews become past interviews.

 ### Specifying which organisation is carrying out the interview

-The question that asks users to specify which organisation is carrying out the interview only shows for users who belong to the training provider and accredited body of that course.
+Users are only asked to specify an organisation if they belong to both the training provider and accredited body for that course.

-Otherwise, it will automatically be on behalf of the user who’s setting up the interview.
+Otherwise, the interview will automatically be on behalf of whichever organisation they belong to.

-### Pressing back when setting up an interview
+### Using the back link when setting up an interview

-The back link on the first page of the set up interview flow works differently depending on the following:
+The back link on the first page of the set up interview flow works differently depending on whether another interview has been set up:

-1. If an interview has been set up, it goes to the interviews page.
+- If an interview has been set up, the back link goes to the interviews page.
-2. If an interview has not been set up, it goes to the application details page.
+- If an interview has not been set up, the back link goes to the application details page.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({